the-events-calendar/event-tickets/readme.txt

 == Changelog ==

-= [5.3.0] TBD =
+= [5.3.0] 2022-02-24 =

+* Feature - Introduction of Stripe for Tickets Commerce.
+You can now sell tickets via Stripe, for free.
+[ET-1342]
-* Feature - Collect puchaser name and email for anonymous purchases using Tickets Commerce.
+* Feature - Collect purchaser name and email for anonymous purchases using Tickets Commerce.
 [ET-1378]
 * Fix - Remove anonymous purchase notice for Tickets Commerce after ET-1378 was implemented.
 [ET-1379]

 = [5.2.4.1] 2022-02-17 =